AuburnSounds/wren-port/README.md

-# wren-d
+# wren-port

 [Wren](https://wren.io/) is a small, fast, class-based concurrent scripting language.
-This is a port of the Wren programming language implementation to D, for easy embedding in D applications.
-This is useful is you want a `nothrow @nogc` faster interpreter.
+`wren-port` is a port of the Wren programming language implementation to D, intended for embedding.
+This is useful is you want a `nothrow @nogc` fast interpreter in your D application.

-The original Wren code is [here](https://github.com/wren-lang).
+The original Wren implementation is [here](https://github.com/wren-lang).